anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 In the context of lexicography, the term _domain label_ is commonly used to denote usage labels[^1] assigned to senses as a ‘marker which identifies the specialised field of knowledge in which a lexical unit is mainly used’ (Salgado, Costa & Tasovac, 2019)[^2].
 These labels are used ‘para señalar el léxico temáticamente especializado, en contraposición al léxico común’ [to signal the thematically specialised lexicon in contrast to the common lexicon] (Estopà, 1998, p.
 1) and are generally expressed in the form of abbreviations, especially in paper dictionaries, representing individual domains[^3].

-[^1]: Although we do will not go into detail into the broader topic of usage labels here, it is important to understand the association of such labels with a lexical unit implies that the label moves away ‘in a certain respect, from the main bulk of items described in a dictionary, and that its use is subject to some kind of restriction’ (Svensén, 2009, p.
+[^1]: Although we will not go about detail into the broader topic of usage labels here, it is important to understand the association of such labels with a lexical unit implies that the label moves away ‘in a certain respect, from the main bulk of items described in a dictionary, and that its use is subject to some kind of restriction’ (Svensén, 2009, p.
 313).
-The need to label certain deviations and restrictions in the use of a term (such as for instance when it is associated with a familiar register  or if it belongs to a specialised domain) originated in what is currently called _marking_ or _diasystematic marking_ (Hausmann, 1989, p.
+The need to label certain deviations and restrictions in the use of a term (such as, for instance, when it is associated with a familiar register  or if it belongs to a specialised domain) originated in what is currently called _marking_ or _diasystematic marking_ (Hausmann, 1989, p.
 651).
 [^2]: Note that the designation domain label is not universally accepted.
 Atkins and Rundell (2008), referring to ‘linguistic labels’, classified specialised vocabulary as ‘domains’ (p.
 182); they are termed ‘field labels’ according to Verkuyl, Janssen and Jansen (2003, p.
 7), ‘marcas técnicas’ by Fajardo (1996/1997), ‘marca de materia’ (Martínez de Sousa, 1995), ‘marca terminológica’ in Lara (1997), ‘marcas temáticas’ in Estopà (1998), ‘field label’ (Hartmann & James, 1998/2002), ‘marca de especialidad’ (Nomdedeu Rull, 2008), or ‘diatechnical information/marking’ (Hausmann, 1989; Svensén, 2009).
 We chose to use the term ‘domain label’ because we feel it is a transparent and recognisable designation for lexicographers, as well as a beacon for terminologists.
 [^3]: We define a domain as a ‘field of special knowledge’ (ISO 1087, 2019, p.
 1):  this definition has the advantage of being both transparent and sufficiently comprehensive.
 Taking the complexity of domain knowledge into consideration, Sager (1990) states that ‘[i]n practice, no individual or group of individuals possesses the whole structure of a community’s knowledge; conventionally, we divide knowledge up into subject areas, or disciplines, which is equivalent to defining subspaces of the knowledge space.’ (p.
 16).